meslater1030/basic-ember-app/README.md

 broccoli-persistent-filter:Babel > [Ba...
 (2) | 270ms (135 ms)
 ```

 Navigate to localhost:4200.
-You should see a page that says "Welcome to Ember":
+You should see a page that says "Congratulations, you made it!":

 ### Troubleshooting
 (TODO: try to think of stuff that might have gone wrong)

-##
+## Ember-Data
+In this application, you're going to build an investment platform.
+It will include investors, investments, advisors
+and accounts.
+Before building out templates and forms to handle that information you'll need a way to retrieve
+and manage the data itself.
+Ember-Data is the data persistence library that comes pre-packaged with any Ember app.